dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 ## [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/pdf/1809.00219.pdf)

 ### Details
 The paper has been submitted on 17.09.2018.
-The code is available publicly [on the github](https://github.com/xinntao/ESRGAN).
-Fun fact: several people have used ESRGAN to refresh the graphics of some old games e.g [Morrowind](https://www.youtube.com/watch?v=PupePmY9OA8&t=184s), [Doom 2](https://www.youtube.com/watch?v=u9S8lnGqKkg&t=64s) or [Return to Castle Wolfenstein](https://www.youtube.com/watch?v=uyRfptKJutU).
+The code is available publicly [on github](https://github.com/xinntao/ESRGAN).
+Fun fact: several people have used ESRGAN to improve textures in some old games e.g [Morrowind](https://www.youtube.com/watch?v=PupePmY9OA8&t=184s), [Doom 2](https://www.youtube.com/watch?v=u9S8lnGqKkg&t=64s) or [Return to Castle Wolfenstein](https://www.youtube.com/watch?v=uyRfptKJutU).

 ### Main idea:

 The SRGAN was 2017's state of the art invention in the domain of super-resolution (SR) algorithms.
 It's task was to take a low resolution (LR) image and output its high resolution (HR) representation.
-The first optimization target of the network to __minimize the mean squared error (MSE)__ between recovered HR image and the ground truth.
-This is equivalent to maximizing Peak signal-to-noise ratio (PSNR), which is a common measure used to evaluate SR algorithms.
+The first optimization target of the network was to __minimize the mean squared error (MSE)__ between recovered HR image and the ground truth.
+This is equivalent to maximizing peak signal-to-noise ratio (PSNR), which is a common measure used to evaluate SR algorithms.
 However, this favours overly smooth textures.
-That is why the second goal of the network is to __minimize perceptual loss__, which helps in capturing texture details and high frequency content.
+That is why the second goal of the network was to __minimize perceptual loss__.
+This helps in capturing texture details and high frequency content.
 As the result, the network has learned to find a sweet spot between those two contradictory goals.
-By forcing the GAN to keep track of those two goals, the network has learned to produce high quality HR representation of the LR input.
+By forcing the GAN to keep track of goals, the network has learned to produce high quality HR representation of the LR input.
-One year later, the SRGAN architecture (created by the scientists from Twitter), has been improved by Chinese and Singaporean researchers.
-The new network can create even more realistic textures with reduced the number of artifacts.
-This can be achieved through several clever tricks.
+One year later, the SRGAN method (created by the scientists from Twitter), has been improved by Chinese and Singaporean researchers.
+The new network can create even more realistic textures with reduced number of artifacts.
+This has been achieved through several clever tricks.

 {:refdef: style="text-align: center;"}
 ![alt text](/assets/5/6.png)